 Meet the Team

 Our advisers are committed to helping you acclimate to law school life and build a personalized curriculum.
+Please do not hesitate to contact us!

 J.D.
 Advising Team:

-- Jeffrey Bagares, Assistant Director of Student Services
+- Jeffrey Bagares, Director of Operations

 - Bernice Jusino, Senior Coordinator

-- Jordan Carr, Student Services Coordinator
+- Renee Dixon, Student Services Coordinator

 - Joel Kosman, Academic Advising and Wellness Coach